Command Decision (1948)

 Actor John Hodiak, playing Lt.
 Col. Edward Martin, waves to Gen. Dennis as he's about to board his B-17G.
 Col. Martin brings to mind the character "Dead Meat" from the later film Hot Shots as his fate is sealed by the plot.
 Note the ficticious B-17 tail serial.
 It is thought that this airplane was operated as N1212N during this time, though this has not be confirmed by any records.

-It has been suggested that the Impatient Virgin III was B-17G 44-83542.
+It is probable that the Impatient Virgin III was B-17G 44-83542.
 It so, this airplane had an interesting year in 1948.
 Though not recorded as such, it was apparently under the control of Paul Mantz in the first half of the year, appearing in Fighter Squadron with scenes shot at Van Nuys in the spring of 1948.
 It then appeared in Command Decision in May 1948, also at Van Nuys.
-Shortly afterwards, it was one of four B-17s obtained by Israeli forces attempting to create an air force for the war that had begun in May.
-Carrying the bogus registration of NL7712M, it was ultimately siezed during in the Azores during the ferry flight.
-Photos taken at the time show it eqipped with gun turrets (no guns) in natural metal finish.
-One would suspect that if this is the same aircraft, it was painted in water soluble colors for the filming of Command Decision.
+In September 1948 it was exported to the Dominican Republic and assigned to that nation's air force.
+Its ultimate fate is unknown, but it was probably scrapped in the early 1960s.

 It's easy to tell what actor Van Johnson is thinking during the filming of this scene: "Man, I'm glad I got the long tie.
 He looks like a doofus."